 Hover the mouse over alert and click preview > Go to details to see more details;

-And that is how easy it is to integrate ELK stack with TheHive.
+And that is all on integrating ELK stack with TheHive.
 You can now proceed with further Hive actions based on the event.

 Other Tutorials;